 Small, white or pink flowers will develop along the stems, providing a sweetly scented aroma that can last up to a week.
 If pollination is successful, the flowers will develop into red berries that are highly poisonous when ingested.

-Keep an eye out for aphids, spider mite, blackfly & root mealybugs that'll locate themselves in the cubbyholes and undersides of the leaves, with the exception of the latter in the soil.
+Keep an eye out for aphids, spider mites, blackfly & root mealybugs that'll locate themselves in the cubbyholes and undersides of the leaves, with the exception of the latter in the soil.
 Common diseases associated with Asparagus Ferns are root rot, botrytis, rust, powdery mildew & southern blight - click here to learn more about these issues.

 The plant itself isn't poisonous; however, sharp thorns will develop via the stems, potentially becoming a skin irritant to some individuals.
 Once matured, they'll also produce white flowers & red berries that are highly poisonous to both pets and humans if ingested.